Call us now:

 Foreign ownership of private limited companies in Thailand is subject to significant restrictions under the Foreign Business Act (FBA).
 This legislation plays a pivotal role in defining the constraints on alien possession within the nation, aiming to protect certain sectors of the Thai economy from foreign dominance and ensure that key industries remain under Thai control.

 These restrictions pose significant challenges for foreign investors who wish to retain control over their business operations in Thailand.
 The 49% ownership limitation can pose major difficulties for foreign entrepreneurs seeking to steer their own business affairs.
-In sensitive industries like retail, obeying this rule means international investors must either give up control or devise other means to indirectly impact the company.
+In sensitive industries like retail, obeying this rule means international investors must either give up control or devise other means to indirectly impact the company in Thailand.

 How Can Foreigners Navigate Ownership Limitations in Private Limited Companies?